makerprism/chattelite/README.md

 comes with typed API-bindings / SDKs (WIP TypeScript bindings, Go upcoming).

 Looking for:
-1. a name for the project
-2. potential users, to get feedback and to gauge interest in specific features
+1. potential users, to get feedback and to gauge interest in specific features
-3. people who would be interested in contributing to a young multi-language codebase (the API is written in Rust, code-generation is done using TypeScript, and client bindings are currently in Go and TypeScript, but will potentially include more languages if I end up needing it or someone contributes).
+2. people who would be interested in contributing to a young multi-language codebase (the API is written in Rust, code-generation is done using TypeScript, and client bindings are currently in Go and TypeScript, but will potentially include more languages if I end up needing it or someone contributes).

 Goals:
 1. work out-of-the box with minimal configuration (install .deb package and set up database)